 Following the decision in Mabo No.2, the government enacted the Native Title Act 1993, which commenced on 1 January 1994.
 The Act has a number of functions.
 It creates processes through which native title can be recognised and protected.

-On 17 October 2019, the Attorney-General introduced the Native Title Legislation Amendment Bill 2019 into the House of Representatives.
-The Bill will improve native title claims resolution, agreement-making, Indigenous decision-making and dispute resolution processes.
-It will also confirm the validity of section 31 agreements following the decision in McGlade v Native Title Registrar & Ors FCAFC 10 (McGlade).
-The Bill is informed by feedback from stakeholders following consultation on an options paper for native title reform released in November 2017 and exposure draft legislation released in October 2018.
+On 16 February 2021, the Native Title Legislation Amendment Act 2021 (the Amendment Act) received the Royal Assent.
+The amendment Act amends the Native Title Act 1993 and the Corporations (Aboriginal and Torres Strait Islander) Act 2006 to improve native title claims resolution, agreement-making, Indigenous decision-making and dispute resolution processes.
+It also confirms the validity of section 31 agreements following the decision in McGlade v Native Title Registrar & Ors FCAFC 10 (McGlade).

-- Find out more about the Bill on the Parliament of Australia website.
+- Read about the Bill on the Parliament of Australia website

 Native title and land rights